Øre Municipality

-History
+Prior to its dissolution in 1965, the 230.5 km2 municipality was the 318th largest by area out of the 525 municipalities in Norway. Øre Municipality was the 444th most populous municipality in Norway with a population of about 1,596.
+The municipality's population density was 6.9 PD/km2 and its population had decreased by 6.1% over the previous 10-year period.

+General information

 The municipality of Øre was established on 1 January 1838 (see formannskapsdistrikt law).
-On 1 September 1882, a part of the neighboring Fredø Municipality (population: 40) was transferred to Øre.
-On 1 September 1893, the northern part of Øre (population: 226), was separated from Øre and merged with parts of Fredø and Kvernes municipalities to form the newly created Gjemnes Municipality.
+On 1 September 1882, a part of the neighboring Fredø Municipality (population: 40) was transferred to Øre Municipality.
+On 1 September 1893, the northern part of the municipality (population: 226), was separated from Øre Municipality and merged with parts of Fredø Municipality and Kvernes Municipality to form the newly-created Gjemnes Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the municipality of Øre ceased to exist. Øre Municipality (population: 1,565) was merged with Gjemnes Municipality (population: 697) and all of Tingvoll Municipality that was located west of the Tingvollfjorden (population: 778).
+On 1 January 1965, Øre Municipality ceased to exist. Øre Municipality (population: 1,565) was merged with Gjemnes Municipality (population: 697) and the parts of Tingvoll Municipality that were located west of the Tingvollfjorden (population: 778) and together they created a new, larger Gjemnes Municipality.

+Name

+The municipality (originally the parish) is named after the old Øre farm (Eyrar) since the first Øre Church was built there.
+The name is the plural form of eyrr which means "gravel shoal near the mouth of a river".

+Churches

+The Church of Norway had one parish (sokn) within Øre Municipality.
+At the time of the municipal dissolution, it was part of the Øre prestegjeld and the Indre Nordmøre prosti (deanery) in the Diocese of Nidaros.

+Geography

+The municipality lies along the Batnfjorden.
+The highest point in the municipality was the 1026.49 m tall mountain Snøtinden on the border with Eide Municipality. Øre Municipality was surrounded by Gjemnes Municipality to the north, Eide Municipality to the northwest, Bolsøy Municipality to the southwest, Nesset Municipality to the south, and Tingvoll Municipality to the east.

 Government

-All municipalities in Norway, including Øre, are responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality is governed by a municipal council of elected representatives, which in turn elects a mayor.
+While it existed, Øre Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Frostating Court of Appeal.

 Municipal council

-The municipal council (Herredsstyre) of Øre was made up of 19 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Herredsstyre) of Øre Municipality was made up of 19 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.

+Mayors

+The mayor (ordfører) of Øre Municipality was the political leader of the municipality and the chairperson of the municipal council.
+The following people have held this position: